Shepherd struck, sheep scattered; Jerusalem judged

 7 “Awake, O sword, against my shepherd, against the man who stands next to me,” says the LORD of hosts.
 “Strike the shepherd, that the sheep may be scattered; I will turn my hand against the little ones.
 8 in the whole land, says the LORD, two thirds shall be cut off and perish, and one third shall be left alive.
 9 And I will put this third into the fire, and refine them as one refines silver, and test them as gold is tested.
 They will call on my name, and I will answer them.
 I will say, ‘They are my people’; and they will say, ‘The LORD is my God.’”

-• Adam is not just a personal name but is often translated as “man” or “mankind”.
-It comes from the Hebrew word for earth “adamah”.
-As this is the substance from which we were made.
-It represent our mortality and weaknesses.
-It is kind of like calling someone dirt.
+- Adam is not just a personal name but is often translated as “man” or “mankind”.
+It roots from the Hebrew word for dust, “adamah,” dust is the substance from which we were made.
+It represents our mortality and weaknesses.
+God named us Dusty.

 Then the man (adam) said, “This at last is bone of my bones and flesh of my flesh; she shall be called Woman (Ishah), because she was taken out of Man ( Ish).”
 Gen. 2:23

-• Enosh is mankind as an insignificant or inferior being; it roots from the word anush, to be incurably sick .
+- Enosh is mankind as an insignificant or inferior being; it stems from the word anush, meaning to be incurably sick.

 I will make men (enosh) more rare than fine gold, and mankind (adam) than the gold of Ophir.
 Is.
 13:12